wp-plugins/robo-gallery/readme.txt

 In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

-= How to define custom link for some gallery images? =

-Every gallery image have additional fields where you can define custom link, title, description.
-All this options you can find in gallery images manager, inside general gallery settings

-= How to change font color of the gallery image caption? =

-In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview

 = How to customize gallery layouts for different screen resolutions? =

 In admin section of the gallery you'll find columns options which provide you advanced customization options for different resolutions.
 You can define some static size or auto size for every resolution.